codesandbox/codesandbox-client/packages/homepage/content/docs/1-x-faqs.md

 ## How do I cancel my Pro or Patron plan?

-For Pro users, you can cancel your subscription on the [Pro page](https://codesandbox.io/pro).
+For Pro users, you can downgrade your plan on the [Settings page](https://codesandbox.io/dashboard/settings).
 For legacy Patron users, you can cancel your subscription on the [Patron page](https://codesandbox.io/patron).